soulputs007/test/README.md

-# Spark Cassandra to couchbase migration
+# Spark Cassandra to couchbase

 This Application help us migrate cassandra data to couchbase